slogga-dev/Habbo-Scanner/README.md

 You can customize the extension using the `messages.properties`, `mysql.properties`, and `bot.properties` files.
 And if you want to share your Habbo adventures with your friends, there's a Discord bot that sends notifications to a Discord server whenever something significant happens in the game.

-So, whether you're a serious Habbo user or just starting out, the Habbo scanner extension is your perfect Habbo companion.
+So, whether you're a serious Habbo user or just starting out, this extension is your perfect Habbo companion.
 Enjoy your Habbo journey!